teinen/learn-algorism/README.md

-# learn-algorism
+# learn-algorithm

 ## Overview
-This is repository for learning algorism.
+This is repository for learning algorithm.
-I implement some algorisms by using Java/Ruby.
+I implement some algorithm by using Java/Ruby.

-## Algorism
+## Algorithm
-### Search algorism
+### Search algorithm
 * Linear search
 * Binary search
 * Hash search

-### Sort algorism
+### Sort algorithm
 * Select sort
 * Bubble sort
 * Insert sort
 * Quick sort

-I may add some algorism codes if I learn more.
+I may add some algorithm codes if I learn more.